vvscode/docs/docs/mms/mm7-service/mm7-service-sinch-operator-ids.md

 ---
 title: Sinch Operator IDs
-excerpt: 'A list of available operators IDs for the MM7 Service.'
+excerpt: A list of available operators IDs for the MM7 Service.
 next:
   pages:
     - unsupported-mm7-soap-elements